Updated: July 17, 2023

 4. Get moving

-Once you’re all finished breakfast, get your kids up and at ‘em before they even start their schoolwork.
+Once you’re all finished breakfast, get your kids up and moving before they start their schoolwork.
 This will help them focus on the tasks ahead – plus, they might complete their physical education requirement before they’ve even started the school day!
 Weather permitting, take a brisk morning walk outside.
 If it’s rainy and cold?
 No problem.
-Your kids can enjoy a Pretzel Kids Yoga class online while you enjoy your morning coffee.
+Your kids can even do Pretzel Kids yoga poses while you enjoy your morning coffee.
 For mornings when time is tight, create a daily jumping jack or jump rope challenge or simply have a quick family dance party!
 Afterwards, everyone will feel more motivated to take on whatever the day may bring.

 5. Stay connected

 Make it intentional to regroup and do something with the entire family at the start of each day.
 Whether it be reading aloud, sharing something you’ve recently learned, going over your daily schedule or doing a quick mindful meditation, finding some way to connect with everyone before school and work will set a calming tone for the rest of the day.
-Although this time may be different and tough, remember that you’re all getting through it together.
 As the saying goes, teamwork makes the dream work!

 6. Establish a routine early on